ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 	- Message area: type **I will configure this IP address: 192.168.0.1.**

 	**Note:** When drafting this email with sensitive data (in this case, an IP address) that triggers the DLP policy, a policy tip should be displayed indicating the email violated a DLP policy.
-Unfortunately, the policy tip will not be dispalyed as previously mentioned.
+Unfortunately, the policy tip will not be displayed as previously mentioned.

 5. Select **Send.**